DinoHub-SubT/dsta_deploy/docs/azure-prepare.md

         # You do not need to clone the repo on the remote VM manually, this command will do that for you.
         ansible-playbook -v -i inventory/azure.ini install-all.yaml --limit azure-uav1

-Please, apply the above steps again for all your `UAV` VMs.
+Apply the above steps again for all your `UAV` VMs.
 Change the host from `azure-uav1` to your available Azure VM hosts.

 ## 6. Verify Install

-Please, verify everything was installed correctly on all the VMs.
+Verify everything was installed correctly on all the VMs.

 Example steps below show how to verify on the basestation VM: